tis-lab/tox-class/docs/lessons/presentation-assignment.md

 Also responsible for designing and collecting evaluation form for the group and gives the forms to students before the presentations.

 # Grading
+This assignment is worth 60 pts.

+Participation and content posted on Github & Google Drive 15pts Shared Presentations: 30pts
+Individual roles: 15pts